NREL-Sienna/PowerAnalytics.jl/docs/src/tutorials/PA_workflow_tutorial.md

 ### Identify the day of the week with the highest total thermal generation across the entire system

-To identify the day of the week with the highest total thermal generation across the system, we begin by creating a component selector that aggregates all [`ThermalStandard`](@extref) components into a single group.
+To identify the day of the week with the highest total thermal generation across the system, we begin by creating a [`ComponentSelector`](@extref InfrastructureSystems.ComponentSelector) that aggregates all [`ThermalStandard`](@extref) components into a single group.

 This is done by setting `groupby = :all` in [`make_selector`](@ref), which considers all thermal generators as a unified entity and performs the desired spatial aggregation.